Celebrity favourite Chiltern Firehouse facing ‘large refurbishment’ after fire

 He said he was “in complete shock” seeing the thick smoke and glowing embers of the flames and added: “I don’t think I’ve ever seen anything like that in the UK or in London.”

-In an earlier statement, the LFB said: “There is a fire in ducting which leads from the ground floor to the roof of the four-storey hotel with a restaurant on the ground floor.
-A plant room at roof level is also alight.
+“The fire started in ducting and spread from the ground floor to the roof of the four-storey hotel with a restaurant on the ground floor.
+The blaze spread to the second and third floors of the building.”

 Mr Balazs’s property portfolio also includes Hollywood hotel Chateau Marmont, another celebrity haunt.